-The demand charge shall be applied on maximum demand recorded or contract demand whichever is higher.
+The demand charge shall be applied on maximum demand recorded or contract demand whichever is higher at any fifteen minutes time block for which the meter installed should have 15 minutes integration time.

 The delayed payment surcharge shall be applicable in accordance with Clause III of Terms & Conditions of Supply.